 05 Feb Kate Spade Saturday: A Cautionary Tale of Customer Segmentation

-When affordable-luxury brand Kate Spade New York announced the closure of Jack Spade and Kate Spade Saturday retail stores last Thursday, the news came as a surprise to fashion aficionados.
+When affordable-luxury brand Kate Spade New York announced the closure of Jack Spade and Kate Spade Saturday retail stores, the news came as a surprise to fashion aficionados.
 Kate Spade Saturday, the lower-priced “weekend” lifestyle brand of the flagship, garnered a lot of attention after its debut less than three years ago.
 The spin-off opened 19 stores across the US and was hailed as one of the more innovative retailers in the space.
 Jack Spade, an early pioneer in trend-setting men’s fashion, gained ubiquity over the last 22 years with its messenger bags and accessories.

 Luxury brands have traditionally taken customer segmentation of gender, income, and age demographics very seriously.
 While most luxury brands cater exclusively to the highest income brackets, a recent trend was to split their offerings into several price points to appeal to more customers.
 Thus, lines like Kate Spade Saturday were born.
 However, the recent demise of Piperlime, C. Wonder, Jones New York, and other “junior” lines of respected fashion brands shows that it’s not profitable to stick to old models any longer.
 When the latest trends can be quickly replicated by fast-fashion giants, companies can’t afford to keep expanding into lower prices and diluting their brand.